-This gorgeous garden was created in San Francisco’s Golden Gate Park as a remembrance of the thousands of Californians forced into Japanese internment camps during WWII.
+This gorgeous garden, known as The Japanese Tea Garden, was created in San Francisco’s Golden Gate Park as a remembrance of the thousands of Californians forced into Japanese internment camps during WWII.

 You won’t find trees like this in NYC, those are California redwoods, baby.

 I visited this garden many times as a little girl.
 This bridge was always a little scary.
 The first time I climbed it- maybe at age four?- I felt like I conquered a dragon.

 It’s still a beast to climb, the stairs are near perpendicular!

 Of course there’s a tea house in the Japanese Tea Garden.